Aphra Behn, Oroonoko, or The Royal Slave

 • How does that shape Behn's description of the narrative's "villains"?

-2. Aphra Behn's Oroonoko poses some unique challenges for interpreters of English literature.
+3. Aphra Behn's Oroonoko poses some unique challenges for interpreters of English literature.
 Ordinary readers can allow themselves to be carried along by the narrative and fall under the spell of Behn's unusually candid-seeming narrator's persona.
 The English majors, suspicious as they are of literary effects until they understand how they are produced, will relentlessly "look at the man behind the curtain" and seek the strategies by which Behn constructs her "we" and "us" and "them" (and even "'em"--she writes informally as a sign of her intimacy with us, her "we").
 Who the heck are "we" for Behn?
-Hint: we don't live in or near Towson, Maryland, and that matters a great deal to Behn and to "us" because where "we" live is the center of the "world."
+Hint: "we" don't live in or near Towson, Maryland, and that matters a great deal to Behn and to "us" because where "we" live is the center of the "world."
 One way to analytically challenge the narrator's power over us involves noting the degree to which "we" are the secret subjects of this narrative.
 Behn's view of "our" culture often sounds like More's "Hythloday" in his view of the decadent behavior of Christian Europeans when compared with the nobility of the African or Amerindian peoples.

-3. For another angle on her construction of the Amerindians, consider the publication date of Orronoko and compare it with the publication dates of Milton's Paradise Lost.
+4. For another angle on her construction of the Amerindians, consider the publication date of Oroonoko and compare it with the publication dates of Milton's Paradise Lost.
 Do you see points of comparison, especially in Book IV?
 How else would Behn and her readers know what life in Eden was like unless Milton had told them?
 Genesis is singularly uncommunicative about matters beyond Adam and Eve's relations with God and the serpent (not even identified with Satan in the biblical text!).

-4. Oroonoko's captors name him Caesar.
+6. Oroonoko's captors name him Caesar.

 • What does that name signify to the English in Behn's time or before?